Characters: Iron Man Films

 A kid Tony meets in Tennessee, who lets him use his garage/workshop to hide the Iron Man armor.

-- Batman in My Basement: Or Tony Stark in his garage.
+- Batman in My Basement: Or Iron Man in his garage.

 - Deliberately Cute Child: Harley unsuccessfully tries to manipulate Tony into staying by comparing Tony to Harley's disappeared father and then saying in a cute voice that he's cold.

 - Disappeared Dad: He went out for lottery tickets six years ago.
-Must've won, because he never came back.
+He must've won, because he never came back.

-- Genre Savvy: Attempts to manipulate Tony with a Deliberately Cute Child ploy.
+- Genre Savvy: Attempts to manipulate Tony with a Deliberately Cute Child ploy but the equally Genre Savvy Tony drives away instead.

 - Innocently Insensitive: Even after he sees how badly Tony reacts to it he repeatedly pushes Tony to tell him about New York.

-- Kid Sidekick: Though when it really gets dangerous, Tony tells him to go home and not put himself at risk.
+- Kid Sidekick: He provides assitance to Tony when he's off-the-grid but when it really gets dangerous, Tony tells him to go home and not put himself at risk.
+He does reward him for his help however with a upgraded potato gun.

 - Tag Along Kid: Defied.
-Harley begs to leave Tennessee with Tony, but he just mocks the idea.
+Harley begs to leave Tennessee with Tony, but he mocks the idea and drives away.